christseng89/agents-ai/README-AddendumWeek1.md

 ---

 **4. ORCHESTRATOR-WORKER**
-*Complex tasks are broken down dynamically and combined*
+*Complex tasks are broken down dynamically and combined - refer to **Price is Right** in LLM Engineering Course*

 ```
 IN → Orchestrator (LLM) → (LLM1 / LLM2 / LLM3) → Synthesizer (LLM) → OUT